adybod/arduino-BLE-remote-controllable-car/HOW_DOES_THIS_PROJECT_WORK?.md

 - **Bluetooth Classic (e.g. HC‑05)**
   - Acts as a **wireless serial cable**.
-  - Data is sent over a virtual UART, so on the Arduino side you use `Serial` or `SoftwareSerial`.
+  - Data is sent over a virtual UART, so on the Arduino side, you use `Serial` or `SoftwareSerial`.
   - Very simple to integrate: if you can read/write over serial, you can use it.

 - **Bluetooth Low Energy (BLE)**